 At the strategic level, these data can be used to assess the general situation of warehouses and to inform future decisions regarding warehouse maintenance.

 The COVID-19 pandemic put the Internet of Things to the test and passed.
 The unprecedented surge in vaccine development calls for rapid and safe delivery of vaccines worldwide.
 When BioNTech announced that its vaccines needed to be transported at temperatures of -70°C, the logistics company was responsible for developing the solution to provide end-to-end visibility into the vaccine cold chain.
 Cold chain monitoring utilizes connected devices to monitor each shipment and track its condition throughout its journey.

 In addition to vaccines, many medicines do not do well in humid and hot conditions.
 This means they must be transported and stored in a temperature-controlled environment.
 However, customers have to make sure the products stay within a certain temperature range.
-IoT devices record and report conditions according to customer requirements, and the system detects deviations beyond specified parameters.
+IoT devices such as LW002-TH record and report conditions according to customer requirements, and the system detects deviations beyond specified parameters.